EngPhysPoliMi/1.1-Informatica/README.md

-# 1.1-Informatica
+# 1.1 - Informatica

-Repository of "Informatica"
+Repository for "Informatica".

 ## Use instructions